Affordable Therapy Options For Mental Health

 Some support groups may not technically qualify as “group therapy” since they’re not always led by a licensed therapist.
 Regardless of their technical definition, these groups can provide meaningful insight and social connection.

-Not everyone has the time or financial resources for traditional, in-person counseling.
-Additionally, many people struggle to afford traditional counseling.
-Affordable online platforms like Open Path and BetterHelp can connect you to thousands of mental health professionals who believe in the power of high-quality and available therapy.
-And online therapy services allow you to work with your licensed mental health professional from home.
+Not everyone has the time or financial resources for traditional, in-person therapy.
+Additionally, many people struggle to afford traditional therapy.
+Affordable online platforms like Open Path Psychotherapy Collective and BetterHelp can connect you to thousands of mental health professionals who believe in the power of high-quality and available therapy.
+Online therapy services also allow you to work with your licensed mental health professional from home.

 So, what does online therapy cost?
 In comparison to in-person therapy, which can cost anywhere from $100 to $200 per session, online platforms like BetterHelp typically cost $65 to $90 per week, billed every four weeks.